lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     Heliocentric and topocentric distance of the TNO as a function of time.

 4.5.
-Note the periodic change of the topocentric distance with time resulting from the Earth's motion around the Sun - a different view of the same effect you saw in Step 3.5.
+Note the periodic change of the topocentric distance with time resulting from the Earth's motion around the Sun - a different view of the same effect you saw in Step 3.

 .. _DP0-3-Portal-3-Step-5:

 Step 5.
 View the 2-D projection of the TNO's orbit to visualize its 3-D trajectory
 ==================================================================================

 5.1.
-The goal of Step 5 is to visualize the 3-D trajectory of the well-observed trans-Neptunian object, via viewing the projections of its helio- and topocentric distances as a function of time.
+The goal of Step 5 is to visualize the 3-D trajectory of the well-observed trans-Neptunian object, via viewing the projections of its 3-D helio- and topocentric distances as a function of time into 2-D.
 Navigate to the ADQL query interface.
 Execute the query below to extract the helio- and topocentric X, Y, and Z distances of the TNO - so you can visualize its trajectory.